-Role of Tie2 in Diabetic Disease
+Role of Tie2 in Diabetic Vascular Complications

 Tie2 is a receptor that is normally activated in healthy blood vessels.
 When active, Tie2 is a key regulator of vascular stability and function.
 In its active state, Tie2 maintains blood vessel stability by several mechanisms, including tightening the junctions between the cells that line blood vessels, maintaining support cell coverage of blood vessels, and resisting growth signaling from proliferative cytokines.
-In diabetic patients, an upregulation of vascular endothelial protein tyrosine phosphatase, or VE-PTP, an enzyme that inactivates Tie2, contributes to vascular destabilization.
+In diabetic patients, an upregulation of VE-PTP an enzyme that inactivates Tie2, contributes to vascular destabilization.

 Figure 5.
-VE-PTP is upregulated in diabetic vasculature and leads to deactivation of the Tie2 receptor.
+VE-PTP is upregulated in diabetic vasculature and leads to deactivation of the Tie2 receptor